Chapter 1 : Concupiscence

 Susie gave her a pointed look over her glasses.
 "Well, that narrows it down to half the school."

 Susie whipped out a calendar and a quill.
 "Do you have an appointment?"

 "Mr. Malfoy manages the most exclusive club in Hogwarts," she said with a vigorous shake of her head.
-"One simply cannot just waltz in and expect — "
+"One does not simply walk into the Tower of Love—"